 Evaluate method of an instance of the

-handles the problem with the null value being passed to the ViewModel; where the property is of type decimal or some other non-nullable type,
+TextBox automatically handles the problem with the null value being passed to the ViewModel; where the property is of type decimal or some other non-nullable type, it changes the

 TextBox border to red.
 What is nice is that the equation in the